Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Discussion

-Furthermore, as the velocity dispersions are proportional to the total mass contributing to a system, the theoretical expectation is that the velocity dispersions prior to the LMC's infall will be smaller than those post infall.
+Furthermore, since velocity dispersions are proportional to the total mass of a system, the theoretical expectation is that dispersions prior to the LMC's infall will be smaller in magnitude than those computed post-infall.
 To investigate this, we measured the dispersions prior to the LMC's infall for all of our simulations using the spherical Jeans equations.
 We find that the dispersions are $\sim 5-10 \, \rm km \, s^{-1}$ smaller on average prior to the LMC infall.
-Interestingly, we note that these difference are prominently seen in the latitudinal component of the tangential velocity, $v_{t,b}$, and in the southern quadrants radial velocities, i.e., $v_{\rm GSR}$ in Q3 and Q4, whereas the northern quadrants, Q1 and Q2, remain largely unaffected.
+Interestingly, we note that these differences are prominently seen in the latitudinal component of the tangential velocity, $v_{t,b}$, and in the southern quadrants radial velocities, i.e., $v_{\rm GSR}$ in Q3 and Q4, whereas the northern quadrants, Q1 and Q2, remain largely unaffected.
 This highlights the locality of the LMC's perturbative nature on the velocity dispersions of outer halo stars.
 Moreover, this is in agreement with \citet{Erkal2020} who also demonstrated that the stellar velocities in the northern hemisphere remain largely unaffected, allowing unbiased estimates of the MW mass when assuming equilibrium models.